Banking just got radically better in North Carolina thanks to Civic — a digital-first Credit Union with a decidedly local focus.

-The Annual Meeting will be held Friday, March 27, 2020 at 1:00 pm.
-Due to the recent declaration of a public health emergency and the federal guidance for COVID-19, Civic has decided to change the format of this year’s Annual Meeting to a virtual environment.
+The Annual Meeting was held Friday, March 27, 2020.
+Due to the declaration of a public health emergency and the federal guidance for COVID-19, Civic changed the format of the Annual Meeting to a virtual environment.

 SERVING YOU BECAUSE YOU SERVE US.

 Our mission is to help improve the lives of members like you, and to invest in the community you work so hard for.

 Civic was created in response to changes in your banking needs and to advancements in financial services.
 With technology that makes it easier for you to access your money, Civic will reach members beyond a branch, more deeply and directly than ever before.

 When members like you asked for financial services at their fingertips, we heard them.
 In response, we built a credit union that makes money management nearly effortless and prioritizes convenience.

 At the heart of all we do is our authentic commitment to you, as a Civic member.
 We know you depend on us to offer products, services and expertise that support your financial success.

 Civic is grounded in communities, with social and environmental practices that use financing to do good across the state of North Carolina.